Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 1. Incubation Period

 Many mosquito borne-diseases like Malaria, Dengue and Zika require an incubation period within the mosquito.
-After biting the infected host, the mosquito develops pathogens inside their body, this is required; than only the mosquito can transmit disease on next bite to another non-infected host. this incubation period can vary from few days to over a week, depending on the disease and environmental conditions.
+After biting the infected host, the mosquito develops pathogens inside their body, this is required; than only the mosquito can transmit disease on next bite to another non-infected host.
+This incubation period can vary from few days to over a week, depending on the disease and environmental conditions.

 If the mosquito may not able to survive or dies due to any reason, maybe due to starvation or due to human interventions like insecticides, traps, nets, natural repellents, smoke fire pits, etc. Because of which mosquito bearing the disease pathogens dies off before it bites and transmits the disease.